ryan-mcclue/ryan-mcclue/src/mcu.md

 full-duplex can still be serial, requiring at least two wires (duplex meaning bidirectional) serial (synchronous with clock data; asynchronous) + parallel

-Fast Fourier Transform (FFTs) are often used with DACs to create a spectrum analyser which allows for subsequent beat detection?
-FFT divides samples into frequency buckets logarithmic scale employed in spectrum analyser to account for high frequency range being more greatly separated than low frequency

 Modern OS will have code memory write protected for security reasons.
 Bare metal can do this however